 H-1 INTRODUCTION

-H-1.1 Samples of a replacement brake lining assembly type shall be tested on a machine capable of generating the test conditions and applying the test procedures described in this Annex.
+H-1.1 Samples of a replacement brake lining assembly type shall be tested on a machine capable of generating the test conditions and applying the test procedures described in this annex.

 H-1.2 Test results shall be evaluated to determine sample friction behaviour.